uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/04_Causal_Learning.md

 ## Causal Mechanism Learning

-To understand the true meaning and scope of a causal effect, we need to understand the underlying causal mechanism, based on **prior knowledge** - information and analyses.
+To understand the true meaning and **scope** of a causal effect, we need to understand the underlying causal mechanism, based on **prior knowledge** - information and analyses.

 This is important to understand

 - causal effect - what it means, where it applies
 - transportability of results

-We have to understand the true mechanism and reason why a treatment affects the outcome.
-A randomized experiment is not a suitable reason to skip that step.

-If the mechanisms in play are globally-applicable, then we can conclude that results of the study can be applied everywhere.
-Otherwise, we can**not** confidently conclude that.
+Blindly following the causal effect, without understanding the underlying mechanism, is incorrect.

 ## Manipulation of $x$